framboise-pi/MMM-MySenseHat/README.md

 I didn't find any sensehat module for the wonderful MagicMirror so I'm trying to make one.
 Using java librairies. <i>And I started a MagicMirror in python in parallel, to use only python with sensehat and else.</i>

-## On 8x8 LED
+## Modes on 8x8 LED (on interval with true/false options)
-* at start of MagicMirror a message displayed on SenseHat LED (by default : "MAGIC")
+At start of MagicMirror a message will display (by default : "MAGIC")
-* 8x8 pixels little monsters (3 for the moment) -- color is random each time
+* 8x8 pixels little monsters (4 for the moment) -- color is random each time
 * a 8x8 clock (hours and minutes colors are random)
-* on interval, random PixelArt on sensehat LED -- every pixel is random (in next version 0.0.2)
+* random PixelArt -- every pixel is random (in next version 0.0.2)
+* random PixelArt -- vertical symmetry left/right (in next version 0.0.2)
+* temperature value with 2colors scale (in next version 0.0.2)

-## On MagicMirror
+## Modes on MagicMirror
-* Sensors values displayed on a Magic Mirror module
+ Sensors values displayed on a Magic Mirror module
- ** humidity, temp, pression - or all 6 sensors
+* humidity, temp, pression
+* or all 6 sensors

 ## NOT IMPLEMENTED YET
 * 8x8 pixels animations